 - Iguanas seem to always urinate first.
 Green iguanas appear to eliminate in a specific sequence, meaning that signaling involves the release of the bladder which then stimulates the colon to empty.

 - Soaking before attempting to induce defecation may help, perhaps by triggering the iguana psychologically as they usually prefer to go in water.

 - I highly recommend that your iguana is on Metacam (from a veterinarian) while attempting manual induction and to not miss a dose.

 My iguana’s defecation has been induced by three essential techniques:

-- Open the vent.
-If there is still no defecation, the following has also made a dramatic difference in my iguana.
+- Opening the vent: If there is still no defecation, the following has also made a dramatic difference in my iguana.
 While holding the iguana vertically, lift the skin directly above the vent (the area where the iguana eliminates from) ‘upwards’ (towards the stomach) like in the photo.

 This may take some finagling to accomplish depending on your iguana’s size and comfort level being held.
 It is important to establish the exact cause of the iguana’s condition with a veterinarian to avoid potentially causing more harm (for instance, if the iguana is gravid or if there is a blockage making defecation impossible).

 The veterinary college was adamant about giving my iguana subcutaneous fluids and warm soaks with the hopes of encouraging defecation over enemas .
 “We recommend rehydrating with subcutaneous fluids”.
 Hydrating reptiles can sometimes result in helping to encourage a bowel movement.